Billie Jean: Motown 25 performance

 Jackson performed "Billie Jean" on the television special Motown 25: Yesterday, Today, Forever, broadcast on May 15, 1983.
-The performance is considered a watershed moment in popular culture history.
 The special was recorded on March 25 as a celebration of Motown Records' twenty-fifth anniversary (Motown was launched in 1959).
 The event featured many popular Motown acts, past and present.
 Jackson initially refused an invitation to reunite with the Jackson 5 for a performance, but reconsidered after a visit from Motown founder Berry Gordy, whom Jackson respected.
-Jackson asked to also perform "Billie Jean", to which Gordy agreed.
+Jackson asked to also perform "Billie Jean", which ended up being the only non-Motown song on the show, to which Gordy agreed.
 Following performances by Marvin Gaye, Smokey Robinson, and Mary Wells, the Jacksons sang a medley of their early 1970s hits.
 Jermaine Jackson was on stage with the group, marking the first time that the original Jackson 5 lineup had performed together since they left Motown in 1975.
 After the group performed "I'll Be There", they left Michael alone on stage.

 Jackson wore black pants, leather penny loafers, a black sequined jacket, and a single white rhinestone glove.
 He addressed the audience, and then "Billie Jean" started playing.
 (Jackson lip-synced the entire song, because organizers feared that the evening's backing band could not replicate the sound of the recording.)
 To begin his performance, Jackson snapped a fedora to his head and struck a pose—his right hand on his hat and his left leg bent.
-During an instrumental interlude, he executed a move that many believe sealed his status as a pop icon.
+During the song's instrumental interlude, he executed a move that many believe sealed his status as a pop icon.
 Jackson glided backwards to perform the moonwalk, before he spun on his heels and landed en pointe.
 It was the first time Jackson had performed the moonwalk in public; he had practiced it in his kitchen prior to the show.